stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2022-07-17-dall-e-2-and-transcendence/index.md

 ![](./44.jpg){ class=width-max-third }

+> “the infinite cycle of life and rebirth, religious art”, [“a spirit in an afterlife, between incarnations”](https://labs.openai.com/s/RLkImiBMp3RsmY5Ga82LDaIj) (and [that](https://labs.openai.com/s/kLO5iM359J0lhF11WfQJ6sj5))

 #### Judeo-Christian God

 So, let’s see how THEY present themselves as a pillar of flame.
 Well… darker than you may have imagined.